 Merge Two Dictionary:

-What if we need to merge two different dictionaries into a single dictionary object?
+What if we merge two different dictionaries into a single dictionary object?
 Yes, we can do so.
-The following example utilizes C# LinQ Lambda expression technique for merging two different dictionaries into a different third one:
+The following example utilizes the C# LinQ Lambda expression technique for merging two different dictionaries into a different third one:

 Dictionary<string, string> myDictionaryData1